 To find the planned-to-done ratio, divide the number of tasks that were planned to be accomplished at the start of a sprint by what was actually accomplished at the end of the sprint.

-If your goal is to find and fix bugs before your customers do in the release environment, the escaped defects curve lets you contain 90 percent of the bugs pre-production.
+If your goal is to find and fix bugs before your customers do in the release environment, the escaped defects curve lets you contain 90 percent of the bugs preproduction.

-User stories is the step that documents points gathered during the requirements analysis stage.
+User stories is the step that documents how many points were gathered during the requirements analysis stage.
 This is where client briefs are represented digitally to begin task prioritization and sequencing.
 Teams get clarification on their work packages.
 The measure itemizes the number of stories committed to in the sprint planning and assesses how many of them are marked as completed.

 Your staff can then divide their focus on different aspects of the same user story and work on it in parallel rather than in sequential blocks.
-For example, if you’re building a flight ticketing system, the development team can create user stories capturing bookings, cancellations, refunds, date changes and points based mileage.
+For example, if you’re building a flight ticketing system, the development team can create user stories capturing bookings, cancellations, refunds, date changes and points-based mileage.
 Each member can estimate their efforts by profiling the project on those aspects that are easy to recreate by simply rewriting code where applicable.
 This move ensures a closer match between the user stories that were committed versus what gets done.

 To calculate the velocity, estimates of all features have to be added up, along with user stories and product backlog items which can be drawn back to the requirements gathered.

 Given the ease of the calculation, you can plan future iterations by adjusting velocities by team size.
 Lastly, you can monetize performances to estimate cost savings through process improvement.
 For example, if you’re spending $50,000 per iteration and your acceleration is 5 percent, you save $2,500 per iteration.